Cinnamon Essential Oil Benefits: Leaf vs. Bark – Which One to Choose?

 Safety

 While Cinnamon and Cassia are largely beneficial to users, they each come with a few safety precautions.
 Due to their potency, these oils are not recommended to be used on or around young children.
-Of the three, Cinnamon Leaf can be used when pregnant and nursing, but Cinnamon Bark and Cassia are not recommended to be used.
-And lastly, each oil has a recommended maximum dilution rate which can be found below–
+Of the three, Cinnamon Leaf can be used when pregnant and nursing, but Cinnamon Bark and Cassia are not recommended for use.
+Lastly, each oil has a recommended maximum dilution rate which can be found below–

-Here are a few of our favorite uses for Cinnamon oil and which oils it blends well with.
+Here are a few favorite uses for Cinnamon oil, along with the perfect oils to blend it with for aromatherapy.

 Aphrodisiac